mattbellis/PHYS-3330/raw-content/lab2-raw.md

 1. Complete the steps in the previous section for two additional voltage dividers, one using resistors 1M$\Omega$ and one with resistors 10M$\Omega$.

 2. Using your refined model, you have determined the input resistance of both the DMM and scope.
-Specification (spec) sheets or data sheets can also be used to refine your model.
+[Specification (spec) sheets or data sheets](/PHYS-3330/manuals-data-sheets) can also be used to refine your model.

-3. Look up the input resistance of your DMM using the spec sheets on Canvas.
+3. Look up the input resistance of your DMM using the spec sheet at the link above.
 Does the measured input resistance agree with the instrument specs?
 Explicitly record what criteria you used to determine whether or not the resistances agree.

 4. There is an easy way to determine the specified input impedance of the scope.
 Where can you find that information?
 Does the measured input resistance agree with the instrument specs?
 Explicitly record what criteria you used to determine whether or not the resistances agree.